top of page

 Dog Policy:

-Dogs are welcome inside Worcester Cathedral and in the grounds.
-Dogs need to stay under control, and they are not allowed on tours, in the shop, in the Crypt, or inside the Cloister Café itself, though they are welcome at café tables in the Cloister or Chapter House.
+Dogs are welcome inside Worcester Cathedral and in the grounds, though they need to stay on the lead and can't join tours, visit the shop, the Crypt, or go inside the Cloister Café itself.
+They are welcome at café tables in the Cloister or Chapter House, so nobody needs to do the pavement shuffle while you grab a coffee.

 bottom of page